karllhughes/personal-blog-5/_posts/2020-11-09-reading-for-startup-ctos.markdown

 *   [The Unicorn Project by Gene Kim](https://amzn.to/3pmXe94)
 *   [Modern CTO by Joel Beasley](https://amzn.to/32pdnkb)

+I also [wrote another list of books for startup founders](/posts/startup-books) recently.
+You might want to check those out foe even more recommendations.

 If you know other good books that could help startup CTOs, please [let me know about them on Twitter](https://twitter.com/KarlLHughes).
 I look forward to hearing your recommendations.